pyatyispyatil/github-releases-notify-bot/README.md

 ![preview](https://user-images.githubusercontent.com/4976306/30619440-156248a2-9da8-11e7-9bea-202664b8f329.png)

-Bot for notification of new releases in repositories about which you tell him.
+Bot to notify you about new releases in the repositories that you add to the subscription.

 Available in Telegram: [@github_releases_notify_bot](https://telegram.me/github_releases_notify_bot)